mattmassicotte/swift-evolution/proposals/0NNN-awaitable-assignment.md

 Swift provides a lot of flexibility around effect handling.
 Both the `try` and `await` keywords can appear, often optionally, in a variety of positions within statements and expressions.
-They are only actually are required to appear once, at the outer-most effectful element.
+They are only actually required to appear once, at the outer-most effectful element.

 However, there are two exceptions to this rule: property assignment and subscript setters that need to cross isolation domains.